mferran/coursera-gettting-and-cleaning-data/README.md

 ##CodeBook.md file

-Please refer to the CodeBook.md file for more detailled explanation of the transformations performed.
+Please refer to the CodeBook.md file for more details about the variables.